lehins/massiv/README.md

 ```

 Here is what it would look like in GHCi.
 We create a delayed array with some
-funky function, make sure it is computed prior to mapping an average stencil
+funky periodic function, make sure it is computed prior to mapping an average
-over it:
+stencil over it:

 ```haskell
 λ> let arr = arrLightIx2 Par (600 :.
 800)